adplugg/wordpress-ad-plugin/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Updated the widget help and made 'adplugg.com' references into links.

 = 1.5.5 =
-* Updated the readme.txt file to reflect that the plugin is fully tested and working with WP 1.5.5.
+* Updated the readme.txt file to reflect that the plugin is fully tested and working with WP 4.7.4.

 = 1.5.4 =
 * Updated the names of our enqueued script and stylesheet to 'adplugg-admin'.